 Stop writing immediately when told to do so by the invigilator.
-Ensure all the information is correctly completed on all your answer booklets and supplementary sheets of paper.
+You will be given time to ensure all your personal information is correctly completed on all your answer booklets and supplementary sheets of paper.
 This may include recording the numbers of the questions you have answered on the front page.

-Remain silent while the papers are collected, JCQ exam rules still apply.
+Remain silent while the papers are collected; JCQ exam rules still apply.
 You will be told when to leave the exam room.
-Maintain silence and follow the instructions of the invigilator to minimise disruption to other candidates still sitting an exam,
+Maintain silence and follow the instructions of the invigilator to minimise disruption to other candidates still sitting an exam.